jacek27/wemos_open_therm/README.md

 9. Press connect and select COM port of the connected device and press Connect
 10. Assemble the shield, see #Assembly

-Addidional configuration options might be available, but it deppends on the heating device For reference try https://github.com/arthurrump/esphome-opentherm/blob/main/examples/thermostat-pid-complete.yaml
+Additional configuration options might be available, but it depends on the heating device For reference try https://github.com/arthurrump/esphome-opentherm/blob/main/examples/thermostat-pid-complete.yaml

 # Assembly
-The shiled should be assembled as a hat for ESP8266 / ESP wemos kits.
+The shield should be assembled as a hat for ESP8266 / ESP wemos kits.
 The cable connector should align with USB socket.
 Please see ![schematic](https://github.com/jacek27/wemos_open_therm/blob/main/top.pdf) for specific pinout.

 ![OTShield](docs/otwemos.jpg)

 # Boiler connection
-OpenTherm is a 2 wire bus, you should connect the pins on the shield to corespondiong pins in the boiler.
+OpenTherm is a 2 wire bus, you should connect the pins on the shield to corresponding pins in the boiler.
 ![BoilerConnection](docs/ot_pwhs.png)

 # Disclaimer